vasku-v/vasku-v/README.md

 ## Hi there 👋

+My name is Vasilissa Vilkki and I am a second year ICT-engineering student at LAB University of Applied Sciences.

 <!--
 **vasku-v/vasku-v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.